-The good old Irish stew once was a typical peasant dish, but current prices in Irish restaurants might put it more within the culinary sphere of the gentry.
-Basically, a thick casserole containing lamb or (rarely today) mutton, onions, parsley and a generous helping of potatoes.
-The meat may be diced or minced, peas and carrots might liven up the dish a bit.
-Depending on the cook the stew can also be either soupy or thick and chunky.
+The good old Irish stew once was a typical peasant dish, but current prices in Irish restaurants might put it more within the culinary sphere of the well-to-do.
+Basically, a thick casserole containing lamb or mutton, onions, parsley, and a generous helping of potatoes.
+The meat may be diced or minced and peas and carrots might liven up the dish a bit.
+Depending on the cook's taste, the stew can also be either soupy or thick and chunky.
 Although lamb is the traditional meat used in Irish Stew, beef and pork are also quite common.

 The Full Irish

-Also known as a "fried breakfast" or locally an "Ulster fry", the full Irish breakfast will combine any or all of the following - eggs (fried or scrambled), sausages, bacon, black and white puddings (a type of sausage), mushrooms, baked beans, grilled tomato, potato farls and fried bread.
+Also known as a "fried breakfast" or locally an "Ulster fry," the full Irish breakfast will combine any or all of the following—fried or scrambled eggs, sausages, bacon, sausage, mushrooms, baked beans, grilled tomatoes, and fried potato bread.
 All accompanied by slices of toast, jam, marmalade, sauces and copious amounts of tea or coffee.
 Basically, a day's intake of calories in one sitting.
 Also known as "heart attack on a platter"—but extremely enjoyable.

 For those on the move, the Breakfast Roll praised in song and immortalized in economics might be a quicker alternative if you don't have time to enjoy the full breakfast.

 Regarded as a delicacy in other countries, salmon was one of the most common fish in Ireland and a staple ingredient of the Irish kitchen.
-The usual way of preparation is poached in fish stock, this then being served with peas and potatoes.
-Fried salmon is popular as well.
-Exotic dishes such as pasta with salmon are slowly catching on.
+Preparation typically includes poaching the fresh salmon in fish stock and then serving with peas and potatoes, but fried salmon is also quite popular and pasta dishes with salmon are catching on as well.

-The most popular way to enjoy salmon is simply smoked, either on bread, with scrambled egg or simply on its own with a salad side.
-Farmed salmon can be rather pedestrian - the flavor of wild salmon tends to be better.
-Unfortunately, the price of wild salmon tends to be significantly higher as well.Continue to 5 of 10 below.
+The most popular way to enjoy salmon in Ireland is simply smoked, either on bread, with scrambled egg or simply on its own with a salad side.
+Wild salmon has a better flavor, but unfortunately is priced higher than farmed salmon.

-Only widely available outside the main tourist season these once were food for the poor.
-Oysters were plentiful and free on the Irish coast before they became a delicacy and an aphrodisiac in "better circles".
-Normally served on ice with a helping of seaweed, a no-frills food.
-The traditional side dish would be a pint (or several) of Guinness.
-This combination can be ordered for a moderate price especially around Galway.
+Only widely available between September and April, these once were once considered food for the poor.
+Oysters were plentiful and free on the Irish coast before they became a delicacy and an aphrodisiac in "better circles."
+Normally served on ice with a helping of seaweed, oysters were a no-frills food and would be traditionally paired with a pint of Guinness.

-Definitely not a poor man's dish, the traditional Irish ham was coated with sugar and dressed with some cloves, then baked until crisp on the outside, tender on the inside.
-Generally served with loads of boiled cabbage and cooked or fried potatoes.
-This is quite a festive meal and not everyday fare, not even for the well-to-do.
-Bargains can be had in some pub carveries, however.
+Definitely not a poor man's dish, the traditional Irish ham was coated with sugar, dressed with cloves, then baked until crisp on the outside, tender on the inside.
+Typically, the ham is served with loads of boiled cabbage and cooked or fried potatoes.
+This is quite a festive meal and not an everyday occasion, but you can sometimes find a bargain in a pub.

-Even though suicidal lambs and sheep may provide your daily bit of frisson on Irish roads, their meat is actually quite expensive.
+Despite how many lamb and sheep you'll see while driving through Ireland, their meat can be quite expensive.
 The best parts are fine cutlets or a traditional rack of lamb.
-Both are accompanied by, you guessed it, potatoes and sometimes served with mint sauce or jelly.
-Again not an everyday dish - and bear in mind that the taste of lamb can be an acquired taste.
+Both are accompanied by potatoes and sometimes served with mint sauce or jelly.